Kagami/dotfiles/README.md

 Note that `.gitignore` contains `*` so you will need to use `gdot add -f` for adding new files.
 It guarantee that you won't accidentally add private data to the repo.

-## Bugs
+## Troubleshooting

-If you got something like `fatal: working tree '.vim/bundle/nerdtree' already exists` on `gdot submodule update` command you should update your Git version.
+* If you got something like `fatal: working tree '.vim/bundle/nerdtree' already exists` on `gdot submodule update` command you should update your Git version.
 They've fixed it.